Gear Guide

 Best for Most M1 owners Tight budget, occasional use

-Bottom line: If you can afford it, go LiFePO4.
-The weight savings alone are meaningful for payload-constrained trucks, and the effective capacity difference means a 100Ah LiFePO4 performs like a ~200Ah AGM in real-world use.
+Bottom line.
+If you can afford it, go LiFePO4.
+The weight savings alone matter on payload-constrained trucks, and the effective capacity difference means a 100Ah LiFePO4 performs like a ~200Ah AGM in real-world use.

 Weight & Payload Impact